Jiyao17/jiyao17.github.io/_pages/about.md

 # News
+**07-2025**  Our paper on connection latency analysis and optimization is accepted by QCE 2025!
+**07-2025**  Our paper on federated learning and blockchain is accepted for publication by ITU J-FET!
 **04-2025**  Our paper on joint swapping and purification optimization in quantum networks is accepted by IWQoS 2025!
 **02-2025**  Our paper on network topology and qubit allocation co-optimization for distributed quantum computing is accepted by QCNC 2025!
 **12-2024**  I'm thrilled to receive the 2024 Outstanding Graduate Research Assistant Award from our College of Science and Technology!